-To edit details (see page 312) of a structure:
+The Edit Structure screen allows you edit details (see page 324) of a structure.
+To access the Edit Structure screen:

-- 1. Open Manage Structure page by using Structure | Manage Structures menu. - 2.
-Locate the structure you need to change and click on Configure link in the Operations column.
+- 1. Open the Structure menu and select Manage Structures. - 2.
+Locate the structure you need to change and click the Configure link in the Operations column.